ixartz/Next-js-Boilerplate/_work/reali.md

 ---
 order: 40
 name: Reali Android app
-title: Designing a home on Android for the real estate startup
+title: A home on Android for the real estate app
 date: "2017-01-01"
 posttype: "project"
 category: "design"